 Advisory Council Member

-He has a Ph.D. in government from the University of Virginia.
+He provides regular interviews for major media outlets, and has a PhD in Government from the University of Virginia.